Robeson County, North Carolina: End of Reconstruction and establishment of racial segregation

-With Reconstruction thus ended, Democrats reasserted their dominance over politics in the South, but Republicans remained competitive in North Carolina and the Indian population in Robeson continued to support them.
+With Reconstruction thus ended, Democrats reasserted their dominance over politics in the South, but Republicans remained competitive in North Carolina, and the Indian population in Robeson continued to support them.
 Though Republicans still made up the majority of registered voters in Robeson, disagreements caused by the Lowry War prevented them from solidifying local control.
 The Indians also resisted being treated the same as blacks under the new socio-political hierarchy, who were relegated to a subordinate position.
 Hamilton McMillan, a Robesonian member of the North Carolina House of Representatives and a Democrat, sought to switch the Indians' allegiance to solidify his party's control over the state.
 He convinced the General Assembly to formally recognize the Indians as "Croatoans"—arguing that they descended from English settlers of the Lost Colony who mixed with Croatan Indians.

-In 1887, McMillan convinced the legislature to appropriate money for the establishment of a Croatan Normal School to train teachers who could staff new Indian schools.
+In 1887, McMillan convinced the legislature to appropriate money to establish a Croatan Normal School to train teachers who could staff new Indian schools.
 As a result, most Robeson Indians began to vote for Democrats, and their voting rights were preserved when blacks were disenfranchised by constitutional amendment in 1900.
-This distinction birthed a system of tripartite segregation which was unique in the American South, though whites generally regarded both the Indians and blacks as "colored".
+This distinction birthed a system of tripartite segregation which was unique in the American South.
+However, whites generally regarded both the Indians and blacks as "colored".
 Indians and blacks nevertheless maintained separate identities.
 Some other county facilities were separated for "Whites", "Negroes", and "Indians", including the courthouse in Lumberton.
-Under this racial hierarchy, whites constituted the dominant racial caste and blacks were socially subordinated, while the Indians formed a middle caste and, though retaining more privileges than blacks, were still subject to discrimination.
+Under this racial hierarchy, whites constituted the dominant racial caste, and blacks were socially subordinated, while the Indians formed a middle caste and, though retaining more privileges than blacks, were still subject to discrimination.

 The county's second rail line was established in 1884 by the Cape Fear and Yadkin Valley Railway, connecting Lumber Bridge, Red Springs, and Maxton.
-In 1892, the Wilmington and Weldon Railroad built a north-south line through the county, intersecting with the Wilmington, Charlotte and Rutherford Railroad at the site of Campbell's Mill.
-A train station was subsequently built and a strong trading community was established.
-It was incorporated in 1895 as the town of Pembroke and in 1909 the Croatan Normal School was moved there from its original location in Pates.
+In 1892, the Wilmington and Weldon Railroad built a north–south line through the county, intersecting with the Wilmington, Charlotte and Rutherford Railroad at the site of Campbell's Mill.
+A train station was subsequently built, and a strong trading community was established.
+It was incorporated in 1895 as the town of Pembroke, and in 1909, the Croatan Normal School was moved there from its original location in Pates.
 Pembroke became a center for Indian commercial activity.
-Due to the Indians' predominance in the community, the town lacked strict adherence to many Jim Crow norms common in rest of the county and the wider South in the early-to-mid 20th century.
+Due to the Indians' predominance in the community, the town lacked strict adherence to many Jim Crow norms common in the rest of the county and the wider South in the early-to-mid 20th century.
 St. Pauls and Red Springs developed as white-majority towns hostile to nonwhites, while the towns of Fairmont and Rowland retained significant black labor forces.
 In 1913 the General Assembly reclassified the Indians as Cherokees.